hossamnasser938/JavaScript-Essential-Training-Course-Documentation/5. JavaScript and the DOM, part 1: Changing DOM Elements/changing_DOM_elements.md

 document.querySelector(".student_name").innerHTML = "Hossam";
 document.querySelector(".student_name").outerHTML = "<h1>Hossam</h1>"
 ```
-The difference between the properties ` innerHTML ` and ` outerHTML ` is the the first gets the value indide the element while the second gets the whole element.
+The difference between the properties ` innerHTML ` and ` outerHTML ` is that the first gets the value inside the element while the second gets the whole element.

 ## Access and change classes
 * Not all element's properties are accessible.
 Some of them are read-only.